ProjectEvergreen/greenwood/packages/plugin-adapter-vercel/README.md

 # @greenwood/plugin-adapter-vercel

 ## Overview

-Enables usage of Vercel Serverless runtimes for API routes and SSR pages.
+Enables usage of [Vercel](https://vercel.com/) hosting for API routes and SSR pages.
+For more information and complete docs on Greenwood, please visit [our website](https://www.greenwoodjs.dev).

 > This package assumes you already have `@greenwood/cli` installed.